 Psychological First Aid Workplace Training

-Learn basic first aid skills to support those affected by a disaster or critical event.
+Learn basic skills to support those affected by a disaster or critical event.

-It is widely recognised that community services workers often encounter people in crisis who need immediate assistance.
-But more and more, workplace leaders and employees across all industries are also finding that they are the first point of contact – and play an important supportive role – for those experiencing distress.
+Following a critical event, it is widely recognised that community service workers often encounter people in crisis who need immediate assistance.
+But more and more, those working in positions across various industries are finding that they are the first point of contact – and play an important supportive role – for those experiencing distress.

-Participants develop valuable skills in supporting the people they are working with to rebuild a sense of control and empowerment in the face of disaster, and utilise their own strengths and abilities to identify and address their immediate needs.
+- support people to rebuild a sense of control and empowerment in the face of disaster, and utilise their own strengths and abilities to identify and address their own immediate needs

 - foster short-term adaptive functioning and build resilience